pauldmnn/Paul-First-Project/README.md

     - The audio player requires the play action to play the sound
     - The audio player is muted so the user will have to unmute to be able to hear the sound
     - The player works on all devices
-    - Menu and contact form background photos are linked correctly.
-    - Images are successfully scaling on mobile devices.

 - Photos:
     - Grid system is working as intended successfully changing amount of collumns on smaller devices making website fully responsive.